Powerlevel9k/powerlevel9k/README.md

 You can define as many custom segments as you wish.
 If you think you have a segment that others would find useful, please consider upstreaming it to the main theme distribution so that everyone can use it!

-##### newline

-Puts a newline in your prompt so you can continue using segments on the next line.
-This allows you to use segments on both lines, unlike `P9K_PROMPT_ON_NEWLINE`, which simply separates segments from the prompt itself.

-This only works on the left side.
-On the right side it does nothing.

 #### Unit Test Ratios